wp-plugins/my-reviews/readme.txt

 * Featured and latest reviews widget
 * Review archive
 * Single review view
-* Optional: automatically sync reviews from WaveReview.com
+* Optional: automatically sync reviews from [WaveReview](http://wavereview.com)

+_[WaveReview](http://wavereview.com) is a revolutionary new online reputation management system; it gives you the power to properly influence your customers’ decision making process, resulting in more positive reviews and less negative ones boosting your overall social review rating.
+Triple your online reviews in 30 days or your money back.
+[Register now](https://app.wavereview.com/accounts/register/)_

 == Installation ==